iankisali/microservice-deployment/readme.md

 ### Getting services from cluster
 - ```kubectl get services```

     The internet facing service is the frontend point which in this case points to the load balancer.
-Such endpoint is `a2b6b1650b6f244109555d04f4951be1-924838504.us-east-1.elb.amazonaws.com`.
+Such endpoint is:

+   `a2b6b1650b6f244109555d04f4951be1-924838504.us-east-1.elb.amazonaws.com`

   Enter this in a web browser to obtaing the landing page of the online boutique.

 ### Application Running in Cluster
 ![Online Boutique Shop](img/shop.png)